Lawson (NSW)

 Income levels sit below national averages according to AreaSearch assessment

-Lawson's median income among taxpayers was $47,979 according to AreaSearch's latest postcode level ATO data released for financial year 2023.
-The average income was $58,187.
-This is below the national average.
-In comparison, Greater Sydney had a median income of $60,817 and an average of $83,003 in the same period.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Lawson would be approximately $52,230 (median) and $63,342 (average) as of September 2025.
-According to the 2021 Census figures, incomes in Lawson rank modestly with household income at the 34th percentile, family income at the 35th percentile, and personal income at the 36th percentile.
-The $1,500 - $2,999 income bracket dominated Lawson with 32.2% of residents (860 people), similar to the metropolitan region where this cohort also represented 30.9%.
-Housing affordability pressures were severe in Lawson with only 82.9% of income remaining, ranking at the 36th percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+AreaSearch's latest postcode level ATO data, released for financial year 2023, shows Lawson's median income among taxpayers is $47,979, with an average of $58,187.
+This is below the national average and compares to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $52,230 (median) and $63,342 (average) as of September 2025.
+According to the 2021 Census figures, Lawson's household, family, and personal incomes rank modestly between the 34th and 36th percentiles.
+The income bracket of $1,500 - 2,999 dominates with 32.2% of residents (861 people), aligning with the metropolitan region where this cohort likewise represents 30.9%.
+Housing affordability pressures are severe, with only 82.9% of income remaining, ranking at the 36th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income